Gerald B. and Beverley Tonkens House: Construction

 The Tonkens hired local contractor, Horace Wersel, to be the project lead and Cincinnati firm Harvard Construction Co. to build the house.
-The construction of the Tonkens House was overseen by the Taliesin Fellowship, which was represented by Eric Lloyd Wright.
-Wright spent over a year living in Cincinnati while overseeing the construction of the home.
-Such close supervision was unusual, and the Tonkens House was the first Usonian Automatic structure to be solely directed by a Taliesin fellow.
+Construction was overseen by the Taliesin Fellowship, which was represented by Eric Lloyd Wright.
+Wright spent over a year living in Cincinnati while overseeing the home's construction.
+Such close supervision was unusual for Wright, and the Tonkens House was the first Usonian Automatic structure to be solely directed by a Taliesin fellow.

 The home incorporated Wright's iconic precast concrete blocks.
 These were made using metal molds into which concrete was poured and then set.
 The Tonkens house is built using eleven block variations, which allowed for infinite modifications to the design.
 Masonry subcontractors were used to lay the foundation, while carpentry subcontractors were used to lay the blocks.
 Blocks were two feet wide by one foot high for walls, and two feet high by two feet wide for ceilings.
 Blocks were adhered to a reinforced concrete slab, unlike Wright's Californian homes, in which ceiling blocks were adhered to wooden slabs.
 Concrete blocks for the Tonkens House were made as a lightweight cinder block.
 Because cinder blocks are porous, a sand based sealer was applied to the exterior of the building to waterproof the house.

 By mid-1955 the total cost of construction, including Wright's 10 percent fee and additional costs for interior furnishings, was up to $59,000.
 The increase was due in part to rising values of materials such as steel, concrete and wood.
 Complications associated with casting concrete blocks also raised construction costs.
 Expenditure continued to increase throughout the duration of the construction and Cindy Damschroder estimates that the final cost of construction was likely to have been around $118,000.

 The Tonkens House was completed in late-July 1956.
 Frank Lloyd Wright died in 1959.
-Prior to his death he was in the midst of designing the Beth Sholom Congregation in Elkins Park, Pennsylvania, the Guggenheim Museum in New York City, as well as a number of residential homes.
-Therefore, he would never see the completed Tonkens House.
-He did however meet with the Tonkens soon after it was completed, presenting them with a hand signed, Cherokee red glazed tile to attest his approval of the home.
+Prior to his death he was in the midst of designing the Beth Sholom Congregation in Elkins Park, Pennsylvania, the Guggenheim Museum in New York City, as well as a number of residential homes and he never saw the Tonkens House completed.
+He did however meet with the Tonkens soon after construction works had ended, presenting them with a hand signed, Cherokee red glazed tile to attest his approval of the home.
 The tile was permanently placed on the exterior wall, just outside the front entrance.